NitorCreations/nitor-deploy-tools/docs/template-processing.md

 ```
 ### `StackRef`

-Gets either a input or output parameter or logical resource of another stack as the value to substitute the
+Gets either an input or output parameter or logical resource of another stack as the value to substitute the
 function.
 Neither parameter nor resources need to be exported to be available, which makes this somewhat
 more flexible that CloudFormation native Export/Import.
 The substitution is completely client-side so
-referencing stacks will not be modified in any way if referenced staks change.
+referencing stacks will not be modified in any way if referenced stacks change.
 Later there will be tooling to
 manage changes across several stacks in the same repository that refer to eachother.
 You can run
 `ndt show-stack-params-and-outputs [stack-name]` to see the parameters and resources that are available
 in each stack.